-I’m a Christian.
-I celebrate Christmas — although in the interest of full disclosure, it’s been awhile since I’ve been to church.
-I believe Jesus is the reason for the season and all that stuff.
+I celebrate Christmas and Jesus and all that stuff most people probably see as traditional in my part of the world.
 I also believe Christmas is a time to relax, reflect, and enjoy.
 I believe in Santa, magic reindeer, and eating lots of cookies and tamales.
-I love Christmas lights and Christmas music and Christmas movies, and Christmas trivia.
+I love Christmas lights Christmas music Christmas movies, and Christmas trivia.

-I love Christmas so much I even gave the holiday its own landing page on my blog.
+I love Christmas so much that I even gave the holiday its landing page on this website.
+Yay Christmas!

 Happy Holidays versus Merry Christmas.
 What I Think About This Great Debate

-Merry Christmas versus Happy Holidays shouldn’t even been a thing that we argue about.
+Merry Christmas versus Happy Holidays shouldn't even be a thing that we argue about.
 This season is supposed to be about joy and good cheer.
 There are so many things to divide us right now.
 Just pick one.
-How we greet each other in the month of December shouldn’t be something we have to take sides on.
+How we greet each other in December shouldn't be something we have to take sides on.

 I know people believe different things and celebrate differently.
-Most of my friends celebrate Christmas, although I have some friends who celebrate Hanukkah.
-To the best of my knowledge, I don’t know anyone who celebrates Kwanzaa or Winter Solstice, but I think celebrations in general are good things and I try to teach my kids that people celebrate different things this time of year.
+Most of my friends celebrate Christmas, although I have some friends who celebrate other holidays or don't celebrate anything at all during the traditional holiday season.
+Celebrations in general are good things and I try to teach my kids that people celebrate different things this time of year.
 Christmas happens to be our thing.
-If you don’t celebrate something I guess that’s your choice – and your loss.

 So here's my Happy Holidays versus Merry Christmas Story: